Replicas of the Statue of Liberty: Philippines

 As early as January 1945, there were already news of a campaign that would help erect a Statue of Liberty replica in the Philippines.
 The said monument was supposed to be sponsored by The Chicago Daily Times whose goal was "to commemorate one of the great epics in the struggle for human freedom–the liberation of the Philippines."

-Fast forward to 1950, the Boy Scouts of America was celebrating its 40th anniversary.
-Jack P. Whitaker, then Scout Commissioner of the Kansas City Area Council, had earlier suggested the creation and distribution of several Statue of Liberty replicas to all American states and territories, including the Philippines.
+In 1950, the Boy Scouts of America marked its 40th anniversary.
+Jack P. Whitaker, the Scout Commissioner of the Kansas City Area Council at the time, had previously proposed the idea of creating and distributing replicas of the Statue of Liberty to every U.S. state and territory, as well as the Philippines.

 The eight-foot statues, which were cast in bronze, were distributed all over the U.S. and the world from 1949 to 1951.
 Almost 200 replicas were delivered to the 39 states of the U.S. and countries such as Panama and Puerto Rico.
 The Boy Scouts of the Philippines, on the other hand, received its own replica in the early part of 1950.

 The statues were donated by the Boy Scouts of America as "an expression of scout brotherhood and goodwill."
 Their 40th anniversary theme was "Strengthen the Arm of Liberty."

 Miniature versions of the statue were also given as gifts.
 The Philippines became the first independent nation to receive one of the 4,000 eight-inch statues from the Boy Scouts of America.
 In April 1950, the said statue was officially given by Chief Scout Executive Arthur A. Shuck to Carlos P. Romulo, then chief of the Philippine Mission to the United Nations.

 In the Philippines, several places were suggested as the site where the eight-foot bronze replica would be erected.
 The task of choosing the perfect site was delegated to the National Urban Planning Commission, and among those it considered were “Engineer Island, atop the proposed reviewing stand on the Rizal Park, and on the center island rotunda between the Old Legislative building and Manila City Hall.”